connor-murray/angular-ngrx/README.md

 For example, we are passing something 5 or 10 levels up the component tree.
 The leaves of the tree know what to do with it, but for all the components in the middle the input feels extraneous and makes that component less reusable and more tied to the application.
 But that is just one example. pass data deep down the tree, and react to events several levels up the component tree Another issue is, we have sibling components in the tree that are interdependent, and that represent different view for the same data on the screen, like a list of folders with unread messages, and a total unread messages counter on the page header.

+##Normalization
+As APIs usually send back data in nested form that data needs to be transformed into a normalized shape before it can be included in the state tree.
+The `Normalizr` library is the recommended way to achieve this.